PaolaSmakaj/YourHealth/README.md

 # YourHealth
-The software that the group intends to develop aims to be a hospital management system with an admin, a patient and a doctor side.
+The software that the group developed is a hospital management system with an admin, a patient and a doctor side.

 Subdivision of the work:
 - Model: Lorenzo Martini